Proctitis and Anusitis

 Pathophysiology

-The pathophysiology of proctits is dependent on the various etiologies and is not completely understood.
+The pathophysiology of proctitis is dependent on the various etiologies and is not completely understood.
 In addition, some patients seem more susceptible to this inflammatory condition, with factors such as young age, previous abdominal surgery, hypertension, vasculopathy, and diabetes cited as possible contributing factors.
-The pathophysiology of proctitis in IBD is believed to be caused by an autoimmune process, though the specific antigen has not been elicited.
+The pathophysiology of proctitis in IBD is believed to be caused by an autoimmune process.

 Infectious etiologies may be related to the organism itself or to a toxin produced by the organism.

-Radiation proctitis may be due to cellular injury secondary to ischemia from radiation.
-Diversion proctitis is thought to be caused by a deficiency of short-chain fatty acids.
-Ischemic proctitis may be due to mesenteric venous occlusion, aortoiliac surgery, radiotherapy, vascular intervention, atherosclerotic disease, or drug use (eg, cocaine).
+Radiation proctitis is due to the radiation itself causing damage to intestinal cell DNA, which results in the cells being rendered unable to repair themselves and eventually becoming atrophic.
+Over time, these ischemic changes turn into fibrotic changes.
+Diversion proctitis is thought to be caused by a deficiency of short-chain fatty acids (SCFAs), which are the main fuel source for the cells of the colon and rectum.
+Ischemic proctitis may be due to mesenteric venous occlusion, aortoiliac surgery, radiotherapy, vascular intervention, atherosclerotic disease, or use of drugs (eg, cocaine).

 Previous